January 5, 2024

 • Encourage Dialogue: Foster an environment where students feel comfortable discussing their technology habits.
 This open communication helps in understanding individual challenges and concerns.

-Yondr’s success in limiting distractions in the classroom emphasizes the importance for educators to empower students to strike a balance with tech.
+Yondr’s success in limiting distractions in the classroom emphasizes the importance of educators to empower students to strike a balance with tech.
 By embracing innovative solutions and equipping students with the tools to navigate tech positively, educators can create a learning environment where technology is a tool for education, not a hindrance.
 Check out The Social Institute’s School Playbook, Educators’ Role in Empowering Students to Strike a Balance with Technology, for more best-in-class strategies to empower students to manage their digital distractions.

 #WinAtSocial Huddle Question